Jesseatgao/bdownload/README.md

     HTTP request header "Referer" that applies to all downloads.
 In particular, use `*` to tell the downloader
     to take the request URL as the referrer per download [default: *]

+`--check-certificate {True,true,TRUE,False,false,FALSE}`

+    whether to verify the server's TLS certificate or not [default: True]

+`--ca-certificate CA_CERTIFICATE`

+    path to the preferred CA bundle file or directory with certificates of trusted CAs

 `-P {mill,bar,none}, --progress {mill,bar,none}`